UA-141369524-4

 From that empathetic lens, I understand why there are only two baby photos of me (and probably contributing to why I love photos today).

 They traded one struggle for another.
-In life’s difficulties, they sought to find normalcy, provide a roof over their heads, put food on the table, raise a family, and live the American Dream.
+In life’s difficulties, they sought to find normalcy, provide a roof over their heads plus for my sister and I, put food on the table, and raised a family.

 From Abandonment (Victim Mentality) to Learning Abundance

-I sensed their feeling of lack growing up, so I never asked for much and I knew I had to create my own paths and a healthier mindset than the one I started out on.
-I had to figure out life from confusion.
+I sensed their feeling of lack growing up, so I never asked for much and I knew I had to forge my own paths and resources.

-I couldn’t live from their paradigms and limiting beliefs and I had to change my own.
+I couldn’t live from their paradigms and limiting beliefs and I had to create my own.

-And I thought I was on my right path, until I was blindsided that I held an invisible victim mentality (not just from my past and upbringing).
-What’s with this invisible theme?
+And I thought I was on my right path, until I was blindsided that I held an invisible victim mentality.

 But that was the cold, hard fact that came crashing down on me when a mirror was shown to my face.
-And that came from the cloudiness of accumulated life confusion.
+I had mixed messages in my mind of my past and current life reality.
+In my mind, the clouds were in the gray mess.

 The Cloudiness In Not Having Defined Labels

-On the outside, I was aware I was strong-minded and confident, and on the inside, I needed parts to heal.
-I needed years of clarity.
+On the outside, I was aware I was strong-minded and confident, and on the inside, but I needed past parts to heal that hadn’t been addressed.

-As an adult I recalled memories to help me see the wounds, so I could I let them scar.
+As an adult I recalled memories to help me see my wounds.
+I needed the wounds to scar.
 A vivid memory I recalled was when we took a family vacation to Disney World.

-Back then I felt guilty for taking up time and space (my invisible identity kicked in), so I didn’t have ideas for what we would do in the Magical Kingdom.
-Part of me was still in shock that we were actually there.
+But back then I felt guilty for taking up time and space (my invisible identity kicked in), so I didn’t have ideas for what we would do in the Magical Kingdom.
+Part of my immature child’s mind was still in shock that we were actually there.

-I wished we could have had a more fun family day, but looking back now, I’m grateful we spent time at Epcot and that’s where I’d be today amongst adults if I was at the park (sorry for that thought if you’re a Disney World fan like everyone is in media today, but that’s not a dream for me that hasn’t already been fulfilled).
+I wished we could have had a more fun family day, but looking back now, I’m grateful we spent time at Epcot and that’s where I’d be today amongst adults if I was at the park.

-And maybe that’s from the memories I had.
+And maybe that was formed from the memories I had.

-But, in awareness today, it makes total sense for a child who felt abandoned to have reacted the way I did, especially after I learned decades later there was such a thing as a PTSD of abandonment label.
+But in healthy awareness today, it makes total sense for a child who felt abandoned to have reacted the way I did, especially after I learned decades later there was such a thing as a PTSD of abandonment label.

-I’m also convinced you can speed that process up in your life today if you want to.
+I’m also convinced you can speed your discovery process up in your life today if you want to.

 What Awareness Can Do To Help You